Grants & Loans

 Thanksgiving Offering Grant

-Partial funding for these efforts will be overseen by the Diocesan Council, including the distribution of the Thanksgiving Offering.
+Many of our congregations in the Episcopal Church in Western Oregon are responding to the suffering of our underserved populations through a variety of ministries.
+Through the generosity of the Thanksgiving Offering, partial funding for these efforts are distributed by the Diocesan Council.
 If your community is looking for support of a project, such as food pantries, community gardens, medical clinics, and houseless shelters, please fill out an application.

 Grants are limited to $500 per congregation.